MCDReforged/MCDReforged/docs/source/quick_start/install.rst

 MCDR provides Docker images for you to use.
 See :doc:`/docker` for more details

+Specify MCDR version by specify the tag of the image.
+If you're using the latest version, MCDR should always being up to date.

-Compared to the two methods above, Docker has a more convoluted learning path though
+Compared to the two methods above, Docker has a more convoluted learning path, but convenient for some advanced usages.

 System package manager?
 ~~~~~~~~~~~~~~~~~~~~~~~